sharebears/pulsar-rules/README.md

-# pulsar-plugin
+# pulsar-rules

-This is a template repository for a pulsar plugin.
-Use this when creating a new plugin.
+The rules plugin for the pulsar project.